zhixiangteoh/eecs280-notes/midterm/midterm.md

 ## 2. Testing and Procedural Abstraction

-### Explain the purpose of procedural abstraction and why it is valuable
+### a.
+Explain the purpose of procedural abstraction and why it is valuable

 Procedural abstraction allows a user of our API and/or functions to only need to know what our function does without needing to care about the implementation details or about how it works.
 It only requires that a user knows the **interface** of a function.
 This is good because the underlying implementation can change but the user need not concern themselves with the implementation(s) of the change.

-### Design/develop thorough test cases
+### b.
+Design/develop thorough test cases

 General tips for writing test cases: